Swift SDK

 3. Prepare messages

-Adapt your message object to provide necessary information for the ads recommendation to work.
-You have two options, either make them conform toMessageRepresentable to return respective properties or to MessageRepresentableProviding and return the MessageRepresentable as a whole new object.
-There is struct AdsMessage: MessageRepresentable which you can use for this scenario.
+Adapt your message object to provide the necessary information required for ad recommendations to work.
+You have two options: either make it conform toMessageRepresentable and return the respective properties, or make it conform to MessageRepresentableProviding and return a MessageRepresentable as a separate object.
+You can use the struct AdsMessage: MessageRepresentable for this purpose.

 4. Show your first ad